Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: The Rate Equations Model

-We study the cooling effect by considering several different scenarios.
-The simplest model is adiabatic cooling.
+The simplest cooling model is adiabatic cooling.
 Although this scenario neglects the contribution of the electrons to the system thermalization by transporting energy between the system's cells, we will consider it a limiting regime for decreasing MFP.
 For ideal gases, the adiabatic cooling law is $T \propto n^{\gamma-1}$ where $\gamma=\left(d+2\right)/d$ and $d$ is number of degrees of freedom. \cite{be2018plasma} Plugging this relation in the MFP gives $\lambda \propto n^{2\gamma-3}$ in the cooling scenario.
 Hence, the MFP will decrease on expansion for systems with $d<4$ while an isothermal plasma is associated with the limit $d\rightarrow\infty$.
 Effectively, the longitudinal expansion of plasmas in linear machines, such as the MM systems, is one-dimensional. \cite{stacey1981fusion,bellan2008fundamentals} Therefore it is reasonable to consider $d=1$ in our model in the adiabatic regime.
 However, to examine the effect of different effective expansion regimes, we also study the cases with $d=2,3$.

-In addition to the isothermal and adiabatic cooling regimes, we will also study a thermodynamic scenario with a constant MFP.
-This regime corresponds to a one-dimensional diffusion with constant diffusion constant.
-This model falls between the isothermal and cooling scenarios in terms of the MFP scaling with density, and therefore we expect it to be between these models also in terms of the confinement improvement.
+In addition to the isothermal and adiabatic cooling scenarios, we will also study a thermodynamic scenario with a constant MFP.
+This regime corresponds to a one-dimensional diffusion with a constant diffusion coefficient.
+The MFP scaling with density in this model falls between the isothermal and cooling scenarios.
+Therefore we expect it to be between these models also in terms of the confinement improvement.
 Besides, although it is unlikely that the collisionality would not change while both density and temperature vary, there may be a way to manipulate the MFP (\eg by external fields) such that it would stay constant throughout the system.
+Interestingly, the GOL-3 experiment\cite{arzhannikov2006experimental}, an MM trap with an intense electron beam for plasma heating, exhibited ion bounce instabilities that drove the system into the optimal ratio $\lambda/l \approx 1$ for all MM cells.\cite{beklemishev2007bounce, skovorodin2013flow} Therefore, this system might correspond to the constant MFP scenario in our rate equations model.

+Finally, we note that although we have covered a broad range of possible parameters and thermodynamic scenarios, the rate equations model can be generalized, in a future study, to other systems or modes of operation by modifying the scattering and transmitting coefficients.